philippemezzadri/frisquet-esphome/README.md

 The [automations/boiler.yaml](automations/boiler.yaml) file is to be used in Home Assistant.
 It includes `input_number` and `automation` definitions that allow you to easily manage the `control_parameters` of the ESP.
 IDs and entity names should be changed before use to suit your own configuration.

+The proposed automations allows you to modifiy the `output_parameters` from the Home Assistant UI and to restore them anytime the ESP reboots.

-One way of using it is to copy it in a folder called `packages`of your Home Assistant `config` folder and then add the following in your `configuration.yaml` file:
+One way of using this file is to copy it in a folder named `packages`of your Home Assistant `config` folder and then add the following in your `configuration.yaml` file:

 ```yaml
 homeassistant: